Rabita1767/Fundamentals-of-Full-Stack-Web-Development/Database.md

    Suppose a course named "Bangla" is instructed by Mr. Patwary with a salary of 35,000.
 Only one student, with `student_id` 5 and `student_name` "Rabita," is enrolled in this course.
 If we delete the record for `student_id` 5, it will also remove the course-related information.
 Since this was the only record containing the course details, the course information is unintentionally lost.
 This is called a **deletion anomaly**.

 - **Update Anomaly**:
    Suppose two students, with `student_id` 1 and 2, are enrolled in the course "English."
 If we update the salary for `student_id` 2, it will change the salary for that record.
 However, another record also contains information about this course but does not reflect the updated salary value.
 This inconsistency is called an **update anomaly**.
+Now you can think why not update the salary targeting the course_name.
+Yes, we can absulately do that.
+It does solve the inconsistency issue but it's going to create time complexity issue as the update going to happen in multiple rows.

+## 1st Normal Form (1NF)

+A table should not contain multi-valued attributes.

+### Example

+If we have a table with three columns: `student_id`, `student_name`, and `course_name`, a student can be enrolled in more than one course.
+In this case, the `course_name` attribute will contain multiple values, indicating that the table is not in 1NF.

+### Methods to Achieve 1NF

+#### Method 1: Create Separate Rows for Multi-Valued Attributes

+- Assign a primary key so that each primary key is associated with a single record only.
+- If needed, use a composite key as the primary key.
+- **Example**: In our case, we can make `student_id` and `course_name` the composite primary key.
+This will transform the table into 1NF.

+#### Method 2: Create Separate Columns for Multi-Valued Attributes

+- Create additional columns for each value of the multi-valued attribute.
+- **Issues**: This approach is inefficient because:
+  - The number of columns required depends on the maximum number of values, which can vary.
+  - Most cells may remain `NULL` if many students are enrolled in only one course.

+#### Method 3: Create Multiple Tables (Recommended)

+- Split the data into two tables:
+  1. **Base Table**: Contains `student_id` and `student_name`.
+Here, `student_id` is the primary key.
+  2. **Reference Table**: Contains `student_id` and `course_name`.
+In this table:
+     - `student_id` acts as a foreign key.
+     - The combination of `student_id` and `course_name` forms the composite primary key.

+This method ensures data normalization and avoids redundancy.